Eva Zeisel: Early career, imprisonment, and emigration

-In 1928, Striker became the designer for the Schramberger Majolikafabrik in the Black Forest region of Germany where she worked for about two years creating many playfully geometric designs for dinnerware, tea sets, vases, inkwells and other ceramic items.
+In 1928, Zeisel became the designer for the Schramberger Majolikafabrik in the Black Forest region of Germany where she worked for about two years creating many playfully geometric designs for dinnerware, tea sets, vases, inkwells and other ceramic items.
 Her designs at Schramberg were largely influenced by modern architecture.
 In addition, she had just learned to draft with compass and ruler and was proud to put them to use.
-In 1930, Eva moved to Berlin, designing for the Carstens factories.
-During this period, Striker met the physicist Alexander Weissberg, who later worked in Kharkov.
-In 1932 they became engaged.
+In 1930, Zeisel moved to Berlin, designing for the Carstens factories.
+During this period, she met the physicist Alexander Weissberg, who later worked in Kharkov.
+They became engaged in 1932.

-After almost two years of a glamorous life among intellectuals and artists in decadent Berlin, Striker decided to visit the Soviet Union at the age of 26 (1932).
-She stayed for 5 years.
+After almost two years of a glamorous life among intellectuals and artists in decadent Berlin, Zeisel decided to visit the Soviet Union in 1932, where she would stay for 5 years.

-At the age of 29, after several jobs in the Russian ceramics industry—inspecting factories in Ukraine as well as designing for the Lomonosov and Dulevo factories—Striker was named artistic director of the Russian China and Glass Trust.
-On May 26, 1936, while living in Moscow, Striker was arrested.
+At the age of 29, after several jobs in the Russian ceramics industry—inspecting factories in Ukraine as well as designing for the Lomonosov and Dulevo factories—Zeisel was named artistic director of the Russian China and Glass Trust.
+On May 26, 1936, while living in Moscow, Zeisel was arrested.
 She had been falsely accused of participating in an assassination plot against Joseph Stalin.
 She was held in prison for 16 months, 12 of which were spent in solitary confinement.
 In September 1937, she was deported to Vienna, Austria.
 Some of her prison experiences form the basis for Darkness at Noon, the anti-Stalinist novel written by her childhood friend, Arthur Koestler.
 It was while in Vienna that she re-established contact with her future husband Hans Zeisel, later a legal scholar, statistician, and professor at The University of Chicago.
-A few months after her arrival in Vienna the Nazis invaded, and Striker took the last train out.
+A few months after her arrival in Vienna the Nazis invaded, and Zeisel took the last train out.
 She and Hans met up in England where they married and sailed for the US with $67 between them.